IAM9PASA/ez-vps/README.md

 # ez-vps

-`ez-vps` is a Rust CLI for setting up and managing a small VPS over SSH.
+`ez-vps` is a Rust CLI for bootstrapping and managing a small VPS over SSH.

-It is designed for the common solo-builder workflow:
+It focuses on the common solo-builder flow:

 - initialize a server
 - install Docker
 - install Caddy or Nginx
 - configure a basic firewall
-- add and remove app proxy mappings like `api.example.com -> 3000`
+- add and remove reverse proxy mappings like `api.example.com -> 3000`
 - run health checks against the box

-## Current commands
+## What works now

 ### `ez-vps init`

-Interactive setup for:
+Interactive server setup for:

 - base packages
 - optional Docker
 - Caddy or Nginx
-- basic firewall rules
+- firewall rules

-Use dry run to preview changes:
+Preview changes first:

 ```bash
 ez-vps init --server prod-1 --dry-run